From: Robin Shuster

 6 Pack Cookies: Chocolate Chip, Salty Oatmeal, Molasses Spice, Hazelnut Swirl, Snickerdoodle, Pretzel Cowboy, Assorted, Flourless Mexican Chocolate (GF), VEGAN: Oatmeal Chocolate Chip, Lemon Poppyseed, Chocolate Blackout.

 Sweet Potatoes.
 Salad mix.
 Sweet white salad turnips.
+Green beans.
 Butternut Squash and kabocha, spaghetti, delicata, honey nut.
 Corn.
 Peppers in various shapes and heat and colors, eggplants. cherry tomatoes.
 Okra.
-Swiss chard, kales, various types of squash and zucchini, collard, tomatoes, loose onions, stir fry greens, Salad mix, lettuce mix, cabbages.
-Hot pepper jelly.
+Swiss chard, kales, various types of squash and zucchini, collard, tomatoes, loose onions, stir fry greens, Salad mix, lettuce mix, cabbages, cukes, garlic.
+Stone ground grits and cornmeal, hot pepper jelly.
 Hot sauces.
-New potatoes.
-Hot peppers: Anaheim, cayenne, Serrano, shishito, poblano, jalapeno, fresno, Tomatillos.
+Some herb plants. blackberries.
+New potatoes. basil.
+Hot peppers: Anaheim, cayenne, Serrao, shishito, poblano, jalapeno, fresno, Tomatillos.

-Cucina Al Volo: Fall is definitely pasta weather and isn't it great that you can go from freezer to table in less than 10 minutes?
-Unless you are heating up the lasagne.
+Fall is definitely pasta weather and isn't it great that you can go from freezer to table in less than 10 minutes?
+Unless you are heating up the lasagna.
 More than a dozen different freshly dried pasta, ravioli, and great sauces: pesto, lamb ragu, beef bolognese, cherry tomato, wild mushrooms, eggplant norma.

 Groff's Content: lots of beef cuts, bacons, sausages, pork, chicken this week.
 And lots of different things to make bone broths and soup stocks if you don't buy theirs.
 Dog food too.
 Take home meals: Chicken enchiladas, Moroccan chicken, braised pork pazole.

 King Mushrooms: Shiitake, maitake, cremini, portobello, exotic mix, lion's mane, king trumpet, chestnut and oysters.
-In orther words, lots of choices.
-Don't forget that Hungarian mushroom soup-- for an unusual Tday soup or a great lunch after market.
-Mushroom stuffing, anyone?
-Mushroom risotto?
-Mushroom lasagne?
+In other words, lots of choices.
+Don't forget that Hungarian mushroom soup-- for a great after market lunch.